 The Company continuously invests in developing and upgrading its main software library.
 This has been achieved by investing in an in-house R&D department who continuously develop its existing products according to business requirements.
-During the year, an amount of €451.715 (2021: €589.368) was capitalized.
+During the year, an amount of €569.863 (2022: €451.715) was capitalized as part of the investment in the development of its innovative software platform.